FreeFlarum/freeflarum.com/docs/legal/terms.md

 1. The service applies a fair use policy towards resources (storage, server capacity and traffic) of free accounts.
 The limits are five times the average of all users of the service.
 1. Although generous efforts are undertaken to maintain the availability and performance of this service, there is explicitly no warranty given.
 Use at your own risk.
 1. Forums that are not used for 2 months (no logins / posts / visitors) may be removed.
-1. FreeFlarum.com reserves the right to cancel forums that are detrimental to its quality of service or reputation.
+1. FreeFlarum.com reserves the right to cancel forums that are detrimental to its quality of service or reputation, at its sole discretion.
 1. FreeFlarum.com may publicly link to your forum.
+1. This service is not available to persons or legal entities who operate legal constructs for the purpose of tax evasion or concealment of the ultimate benefactor, such to be determined by FreeFlarum.com at its sole discretion.